cloudflare/cloudflare-docs/content/fundamentals/get-started/setup/add-site.md

 # Add a website or application to Cloudflare

-When you add a site to Cloudflare, you need to create a new domain within Cloudflare and then perform additional steps to activate that domain.
+When you add a website or application to Cloudflare, you need to create a new Cloudflare zone and perform additional steps to activate the zone.

 {{<Aside type="note">}}